Configuring Log Alarm Rules

 If you want to trigger an alarm when the number of occurrences of a specified keyword reaches a specified value in a specified period, follow this example to set a query analysis statement and SQL alarm rule.
 The example is for reference only.

-Run SELECT count(*) as Error.
-The result indicates that Error appears 90 times in total in the target log stream.
+The following query result indicates that the log level ERROR appeared 26 times in the target log stream.

 - Query statement: Set the query time range to 5 minutes and run the statement SELECT count(*) as Error to collect statistics on the number of times that the keyword Error appears within 5 minutes.
-For other search syntaxes, see SQL Analysis Syntax.
+For more search syntax, see Using SQL Analysis Syntax.

-- Alarm notification: After creating the preceding alarm rule, you will receive an alarm in the alarm list as long as the keyword Error appears in logs for two times or more.
+- Alarm notification: After creating the preceding alarm rule, you will receive an alarm in the alarm list as long as the keyword Error appears two or more times in your logs.
 You can also click an alarm name to view the alarm details and sources.

 Feedback